|

 without having to reach high altitudes.
 Nevertheless, the strong winds

-which here and there appear in Patagonia during the summer months can
+which appear here and there in Patagonia during the spring & summer months

 Season: October